 The following configuration of the Nexus IQ task is the same as in the 11-14 steps of the previous section.

-enable the "Allow scripts to access the OAuth token" checkbox.
+To enable the widgets correctly: Enable the "Allow scripts to access the OAuth token" checkbox.
 It is located under the "Agent job" tile:

 Try to run a build and observe that among other tasks you also have a "NexusIqPipelineTask":

-Now, if you open NexusIqPipelineTask you'll see a console output with results of the evaluation:
+Now, if you open NexusIqPipelineTask you'll see a console output with the results of the evaluation:

 You can find a summary of the policy evaluation as well as the link to the detailed report at the IQ Server side.

-There is a detailed report with all the components and their correspondent violations which looks like this:
+Select the "Nexus IQ Build Failure Report" tab on the build for a detailed report with all the components and their correspondent violations:

 Let's take a look at one more feature of Azure DevOps UI, which is called "Dashboards" (go to the "Overview" → "Dashboards").